asatito/datasciencecoursera/CleaningData/codebook.md

 ## Tidy Data Set Variables

 The tidy_data_set has the following variables.
-A more detailed explanation can be founf on the link given above.
+A more detailed explanation can be found on the link given above.

 * subject
 * Activity_ID